 When P&G launched this ad, they were taking a chance.
 They made a decision to address a big topic head on, knowing that some people would love them and some would hate them.

-Why was this probably a good calculated risk?
+Was this a good calculated risk?

 First of all, we can assume that P&G had a sizeable budget for this ad and had every intention of leveraging their team and their resources to make this a far-reaching campaign.